 Generally, our annual effective tax rate is below the U.S. federal tax rate of 35% because most of our income is taxed in foreign jurisdictions in the Asia Pacific region, where we benefit from tax holidays or tax rates lower than the U.S. statutory rate.
 Our income tax expense includes foreign withholding taxes and minimum taxes.
+The increase in our income tax expense for the nine months ended September 30, 2017 is primarily attributable to an increase in profit before tax which includes the pre-tax gain on the sale of the land and buildings comprising our K1 factory in May 2017.
+We refer you to Note 10 of our Consolidated Financial Statements in Part I, Item 1 of this Quarterly Report on Form 10-Q for additional information.

 Our income tax expense reflects the applicable tax rates in effect in the various countries in which our income is earned and is subject to volatility depending on the relative mix of earnings in each location.
-During 2017 and 2016, our subsidiaries in Korea, Malaysia, the Philippines and Taiwan operated under tax holidays which will continue to expire in whole or in part at various dates through 2025.
-We expect our effective tax rate to increase as the tax holidays expire because income earned in these jurisdictions will be subject to higher statutory income tax rates.
+During the nine months ended September 30, 2017 and 2016, our subsidiaries in Korea, Malaysia, the Philippines and Taiwan operated under tax holidays which will continue to expire in whole or in part at various dates through 2025.
+We expect our effective tax rate to increase as the tax holidays expire because income earned in these jurisdictions will become subject to higher statutory income tax rates.